 You aren’t going to withdraw your entire retirement portfolio balance the day you turn 65, and a good target date fund will reflect that by not becoming too conservative on its goal date.
 While you’ll want to be able to withdraw a small percentage of your portfolio, perhaps 3–5 percent, each year, you also need to remain invested for the long term since your retirement may stretch out for 20 to 30 years or longer.

 Because they aren’t personalized, however, target date funds are not the right choice for everyone.
 Whipple said he prefers his clients to have more control over how their portfolios are set up.
+(Related: The ideal retirement portfolio withdrawal rate)

 “There may be times that, although a client is not going to retire for a while, we may want to stay more conservative,” he noted.
 “That being said, target date funds take the guesswork out of investing for people who do things on their own or have no intention of working with an advisor or asset manager.”

 It doesn’t have to be an either-or choice, however.
-You can put some of your retirement money into a target date fund and invest some on your own or with the help of a financial advisor.
+You can put some of your retirement money into a target date fund and invest some on your own or with the help of a financial professional.

 Most savings accounts don’t pay enough interest for your nest egg to support you through several decades of retirement.
 Investing in a careful, risk-managed way can allow you to outpace inflation and multiply your savings over the years.